-Performance outcomes Acceptable outcomes Management Code of Practice - Volume 1 Road Traffic Noise, Department of Transport and Main Roads, 2013.
+Performance outcomes Accontable outcomes Performance outcomes Acceptable outcomes Management Code of Practice - Volume 1 Road Traffic Noise, Department of Transport and Main Roads, 2013.
 Note: To demonstrate compliance with the acceptable outcome, it is recommended that a RPEQ certified noise assessment report is provided, prepared in accordance with the SDAP Supporting Information: Environmental emissions in a state controlled road environment, Department of Transport and Main Roads 2017 OR AO24.2 Each dwelling has access to an outdoor space for passive recreation which is shielded from a state-controlled road or type 1 multi-modal corridor by a building, solid gap-free fence, or other solid gap-free structure.
-Proposal includes recreation space at rear of dwellings away from state controlled road.
+Future dwellings must comply.
 AND AO24.3 Each dwelling with a balcony directly exposed to noise from a state-controlled road or type 1 multi-modal corridor has a continuous solid gap-free balustrade (other than gaps required for drainage purposes to comply with the Building Code of Australia).
-Proposal includes recreation space at rear of dwellings away from state controlled road.
-Childcare centres and educational establishments PO25 Development involving a: 1. childcare centre; or AO25.1 A noise barrier or earth mound is provided which is designed, sited and constructed: N/A 2. educational establishment minimises noise intrusion from a state-controlled road or type 1 multi-modal corridor in indoor education areas and indoor play areas. to meet the following external noise criteria at all facades of the building envelope: a. ≤58 dB(A) L10 (1 hour) façade corrected (maximum hour during normal opening hours) in accordance with chapter 7 - Integrated noise barrier design of the Transport Noise Management Code of Practice: Volume 1 (Road Traffic Noise), Department of Transport and Main Roads, 2013.
+Future dwellings must comply.
+Childcare centres and educational establishments PO25 Development involving a: 1. childcare centre; or AO25.1 A noise barrier or earth mound is provided which is designed, sited and constructed: N/A 2. educational establishment minimises noise intrusion from a state-controlled road or type 1 multi-modal corridor in indoor education areas and indoor play areas. to meet the following external noise criteria at all facades of the building envelope: a. ≤58 dB(A) L10 (1 hour) façade corrected (maximum hour during normal opening hours) 2. in accordance with chapter 7 - Integrated noise barrier design of the Transport Noise Management Code of Practice: Volume 1 (Road Traffic Noise), Department of Transport and Main Roads, 2013.

 Performance outcomes Acceptable outcomes Performance outcomes Acceptable outcomes Note: To demonstrate compliance with the acceptable outcome, it is recommended that a RPEQ certified noise assessment report is provided, prepared in accordance with the SDAP Supporting Information: Environmental emissions in a state controlled road environment, Department of Transport and Main Roads 2017.
 If the building envelope is unknown, the deemed-to-comply setback distances for buildings stipulated by the local planning instrument or relevant building regulations should be used.
-OR all of the following acceptable outcomes apply: AO25.2 Buildings which include indoor education areas and indoor play areas are setback the maximum distance possible from a state-controlled road or type 1 multi-modal corridor.
+OR all of the following acceptable outcomes apply: ON all of the following acceptable outcomes apply.
+AO25.2 Buildings which include indoor education areas and indoor play areas are setback the maximum distance possible from a state-controlled road or type 1 multi-modal corridor.
 AND AO25.3 Buildings are designed and oriented so that indoor education areas and indoor play areas are located furthest from the state-controlled road or type 1 multi-modal corridor.
-AND AO25.4 Buildings are designed and constructed using materials which ensure indoor education areas and indoor play areas meet the following internal noise criteria: ≤35 dB(A) L{eq} (1 hour) (maximum hour during opening hours).
-Note: Noise levels from a state-controlled road or type 1 multimodal corridor are to be measured in accordance with AS1055.1-1997 Acoustics - Description and measurement of environmental noise.
+AND AO25.4 Buildings are designed and constructed using materials which ensure indoor education areas and indoor play areas meet the following internal noise criteria: ≤35 dB(A) Leq (1 hour) (maximum hour during opening hours).
+Note: Noise levels from a state-controlled road or type 1 multi-modal corridor are to be measured in accordance with AS1055.1-1997 Acoustics - Description and measurement of environmental noise.
 To demonstrate compliance with the acceptable outcome, it is recommended that a RPEQ certified noise assessment report is provided, prepared in accordance with the SDAP Supporting Information: Environmental emissions in a state controlled road environment, Department of Transport and Main Roads 2017.